|

 The Communist, calling our hero Comrade, says: “It’s quite simple really.
 We Communists believe first of all in the materialist conception of history, by which we mean…”

+The Gilt Kid interrupts.
+Fuelled by beer, he espouses a bar-stool philosophy of his own: “Yes I know all about that,” he begins, dismissively.
 “I know all about the materialist conception of history, and the class war, and the theory of surplus value.
 And for God’s sake don’t try to tell me about economic determinism… what I want to know is when you are getting on with the job.”

 When the Communist talks of propaganda campaigns and the right conditions for revolution, the Kid retorts that it’s the job of the Communists to be making the revolution, making the conditions right, not waiting.